FysicsTeachr/nonadiabatic-python/README.txt

  Install pytcpb with Amber the standard way, and then replace the src/tcpb-cpp/src files with my uploaded ones, and recompile

-Inputs: system.rst7, system.prmtop, system.qmregion.
+Inputs: system.rst7, system.prmtop, system.qmregion, terachem.inp.
 All in the rst folder.

 Can be submitted to Toreador partition or run in a Toreador interactive node for running in interactive: ./interactive_qm.sh